Spokane Police find probable cause to charge deputy for violent arrest that left man with 8 broken ribs

 When Hinton refused, the sergeant pulled him out of his car and violently arrested him, which can be seen in body camera footage of the incident.

-Hinton was left with eight broken ribs, a punctured lunge, severe concussion, shoulder injury and disfigured lip, according to the attorneys he hired, Tim Note and Josh Maurer.
+Hinton was left with eight broken ribs, a punctured lung, severe concussion, shoulder injury and disfigured lip, according to the attorneys he hired, Tim Note and Josh Maurer.

 It later came out that the sergeant lives across the street from the park.
 In his report on the incident, the sergeant wrote he was concerned Hinton could have been reaching for a knife in his car, according to records obtained by The Spokesman-Review.